22 Best Argentina Travel Tips

 Learn some Spanish before you go

-Most people in Argentina speak some level of English; a lot speak Italian and when all else fails they will be happy to communicate with you via sign language.
-In other words, don’t worry about the language barrier, you will definitely get by during your trip.
+Most people in Argentina speak some level of English; a lot speak Italian, and when all else fails, they will be happy to communicate with you via sign language.
+In other words, don’t worry about the language barrier.
+You will definitely get by during your trip.

 Having said so, I usually recommend learning at least a few words of the local language before traveling to a new place, and the same applies here: one of my Argentina travel tips for you is to learn at least some basic Spanish before your trip.

-A word of warning though: the Spanish spoken in Argentina is actually fairly different from that spoken in Spain or even Mexico.
-In general, it’s a bit slower, the intonation is different (and actually more similar to Italian), some sounds and hence words are pronounced completely differently, and in fact different words are used to refer to the same thing.
+In general, it’s a bit slower, the intonation is different (and actually more similar to Italian), some sounds and hence words are pronounced completely differently, and in fact, different words are used to refer to the same thing.

 Is Argentina safe?

-Keep an eye out for scams – they are no different from those you’d encounter in other countries.
-Watch out for pickpockets in large cities – especially Buenos Aires.
-Keep an eye (and a hand) on your belongings when riding the metro or the bus, and in markets: make sure your bag / backpack is properly closed and prefer a crossbody bag.
+Keep an eye (and a hand) on your belongings when riding the metro or the bus and in markets: make sure your bag/backpack is properly closed, and you prefer a crossbody bag.
 Wear your backpack in front of you when on the bus or metro, and close your taxi window just in case someone drives by on a motorbike and snatches your phone out of your hands.

 Finally, watch out for motochorros – muggings.